 Antioxidant booster: By boosting the bioavailability of magnesium, boron helps fight back against free radicals and prevent oxidative stress.

 Since boron has not been named as an essential mineral, it isn’t technically possible to become deficient in this nutrient.
-If your body lacks boron, however, you might experience more inflammation and oxidative stress, and you may be more at risk of mineral-deficiency-related conditions like anemia and osteoporosis.
+If your body lacks boron, however, you might experience more inflammation and oxidative stress, and you may be more at risk of mineral-deficiency-related conditions like anaemia and osteoporosis.
 People who don’t eat animal products are at even greater risk of mineral deficiencies, and boron helps boost the bioavailability of the minerals used in Feel multivitamins™.

 Since boron is water-soluble, the beneficial effects of this mineral should set in rapidly after ingestion.